 I am an historian, and my particular area of expertise is Europe in the age of revolutions.
 I have written three books on the subject, most recently The First Total War, as well as academic articles in both English and French.
 I also contribute to general interest publications on a variety of subjects, ranging from contemporary French politics, to the relationship between war and society, to the impact of digital technology on learning and scholarship.
 The majority of this work has appeared in the political and literary magazine The New Republic, for which I have written for nearly thirty years, and where I am a contributing editor.
 I teach in the History Department at Princeton University, where I offer courses on early modern Europe, on military history, and on the early modern French empire.
 Previously, I spent fourteen years at Johns Hopkins University, including three as Dean of Faculty in its School of Arts and Sciences.

-Upcoming lecture appearances include keynote addresses on the future of libraries for the Pennsylvania Library Association (5/20), and on demobilization, memory and the Napoleonic Wars for a conference at King's College, London (5/30-6/1).
-In the spring of 2013 I have been teaching my regular undergraduate seminar on the French Enlightenment, and next fall I will again offer my graduate seminar entitled "Revolutionary Lives."
+Upcoming lecture appearances include invited lectures in 2013-14 at the University of Michigan, Berkeley, and the Hebrew University of Jerusalem.
+In the fall of 2013 I will again offer my graduate seminar entitled "Revolutionary Lives," and in the spring of 2014 I will teach my history of modern warfare lecture course, and a new undergraduate seminar on "Theories of History."
 I have an article forthcoming in French Historical Studies entitled "Questioning the Global Turn: The Case of the French Revolution."

 A full c.v. can be found here